noah-black-developer/TOTK-Armor-Tracker/README.md

 For more in-depth descriptions of release versions, see the [releases](https://github.com/noah-black-developer/TOTK-Armor-Tracker/releases) for this project.

-* v1.2.0
+* v1.2.0/v1.2.1/v1.2.2
     * Added MacOS release version
     * Added menu options to import saves from other version of the app
-    * Updated UI elements to highlight completed armor sets
+    * Updated UI elements to highlight completed armor set
+    * Minor formatting fixes
 * v1.1.3
     * Improved armor images + icon styling
     * Minor fixes for performance on Windows platforms